FazalLabBCM/FazalLabPipelines/docs/QuickStart.md

 # Quick Start Guide: Processing Your RNA-Seq Data

 Welcome!
-You have just collected RNA sequencing data from an experiment, and now you need to process it!
+You have just collected (or are about to download) RNA sequencing data from an experiment, and you need to process it!
 This page will show you how to do this using the the Fazal Lab pipelines.

 > #### First things first: